JSON schema format

 You define the types of your application’s principal and resource entities within the entityTypes element, and the specific actions in the actions element.
 Principals and resources are separated from actions because actions are defined in the schema as individual discrete elements (each of which has type Action), whereas only the principal and resource entities’ types are defined.
 In your entity store you create individual principal and resource entities that have these types.
 Optionally, you can define type names in commonTypes and reference those names as types in the entityTypes and actions elements of your schema.

-The declared namespace is automatically prepended to all types defined within the associated scope.
+The declared namespace must be an identifier as specified in Cedar syntax, and it cannot contain the reserved __cedar namespace.
+It is automatically prepended to all types defined within the associated scope.
 For example, consider the following schema:

 {